NaelaAssaf/WebTech/md/01-getting-started.md

 ## Get local copy of the _exercises and examples_ solutions

-* Get an initial copy of the repository:
+* Get an initial copy of the repository located at <https://github.com/asoete/howest-webtechnology-examples>:

 ```bash
 cd ~/webtechnology
 git clone https://github.com/asoete/howest-webtechnology-examples.git solutions-and-examples